 “Fast beauty” brands lack in R&D

 Korean cosmetic products are very popular for their fast fashion mode which allows consumers to have new products all the time, but this kind of mode leads to middle- and low-end product categories.
-Normally, for those big brands who are famous for its high-quality, they need more than a year in the R&D, while this approach allows Korean brands to launch a new product in just 4 months.
+Normally, for those big brands who are famous for their high quality, they need more than a year in the R&D, while this approach allows Korean brands to launch a new product in just 4 months.

 On one hand, as the rising affluence in China, consumers tend to pay for premium products, despite higher prices; on the other hand, due to the rapid development of low- and medium-priced domestic brands in China, the market positioning of Korean small and medium-sized enterprises is not very promising.